 If you are a new attorney, have changed firms, or are simply changing banks, you will need to open up a new IOLTA account.
 For changes in your IOLTA account, follow these steps:

-- Make sure your bank is on the list of Approved Financial Institutions.
+- Make sure your bank is on the list of Approved Financial Institutions and check to see whether or not your bank is a Leadership Bank.

 - Fill out a Trust Account Certificate Request Form.